msveshnikov/midimaker/README.md

 # TODO

-- generate sections by LLM as well
+- generate sections by LLM as well, not hardcoded ones
-- save to file with time in filename (so it will be new every time)